Factoriality of normal projective varieties: Factoriality and Q -factoriality

 \section{Factoriality and {\bf Q}-factoriality}

-We can show for instance Theorem~\ref{T5.1} below, where no rationality condition is supposed, and the first assumption is satisfied in the local complete intersection case by Proposition~\ref{P5.1} below.
-Note also that Theorem~\ref{T5.1} follows rather easily from \cite[X.3.4]{Gro} in the latter case, see Remark~\ref{R5.2} below.
+We can show for instance Theorem~\ref{T4.1} below, where no rationality condition is supposed, and the first assumption is satisfied in the local complete intersection case by Proposition~\ref{P4.2} below.
+Note also that in the latter case Theorem~\ref{T4.1} follows rather easily from \cite[X.3.4]{Gro}, see Remark~\ref{R4.4} below.

 \begin{thm} Let $X$ be a normal projective variety.
-Assume $\DD(\Z_X[n])\ins\pp D^{\les0}(X,\Z)$ with $\DD$ the dual functor in $D^b_c(X,\Z)$ $($see \eqref{5.9} below$)$, and the singular locus has at least codimension three.
+Assume $\DD(\Z_X[n])\ins\pp D^{\les0}(X,\Z)$ with $\DD$ the dual functor in $D^b_c(X,\Z)$ $($see \eqref{4.9} below$)$, and the singular locus has at least codimension three.
 Then any effective divisor $D\ins\Div(X)$ which is $\Q$-Cartier is Cartier $($that is, Zariski-locally principal$\one)$, in particular, factoriality of $X$ is equivalent to $\Q$-factoriality. \end{thm}

 \begin{proof} Recall that a divisor $D$ is said to be $\Q$-Cartier if $mD$ is Cartier $($that is, Zariski-locally principal$\one)$ for some positive integer $m$.
-By an argument similar to the proof of Proposition~\ref{P1} in Section~\ref{S1} (taking a resolution of singularities whose exceptional divisors are smooth and have normal crossings and using the direct image of an appropriate invertible sheaf together with GAGA, Nakayama's lemma, and the Hartogs-type lemma for normal schemes), the assertion is essentially analytic-local on $X$. \sk Let $D\eq\msum_i\,m_iD_i\ins\Div(X)$ with $D_i$ reduced, irreducible and $m_i\ins\Z_{>0}$ be an effective divisor on $X$.
+Taking a resolution of singularities whose exceptional divisors are smooth and have normal crossings and using the direct image of an appropriate invertible sheaf together with GAGA, Nakayama's lemma, and the Hartogs-type lemma for normal schemes, the assertion is essentially analytic-local on $X$.
+(A similar argument is implicitly used in Remark~\ref{R2.9}.) \sk Let $D\eq\msum_i\,m_iD_i\ins\Div(X)$ with $D_i$ reduced, irreducible and $m_i\ins\Z_{>0}$ be an effective divisor on $X$.
 Let $g$ be a function on a Zariski-open subset $U\sst X$ such that ${\rm div}\,g\eq mD$ for a positive integer $m$.
 This gives the ramified cyclic covering

 with $t$ the coordinate of $\C$.
 Let $\Vt$ be the normalization of $V$.
 Then it is enough to show that $\Vt$ is \'etale over $U$ by considering the pullback of $t\,({=}\,g^{1/m})$.
-(In the local complete intersection case, the assertion then follows from \cite[X.3.4]{Gro}, see Remark~\ref{R5.2} below). \sk Let $\Sc$ be a Whitney stratification of $X$.
+(In the local complete intersection case, the assertion then follows from \cite[X.3.4]{Gro}, see Remark~\ref{R4.4} below). \sk Let $\Sc$ be a Whitney stratification of $X$.
 Arguing by induction on strata and using an iterated hyperplane section transversal to a stratum, we may assume that $\Vt$ is \'etale on the complement of some point $x_0\ins X$ which is a stratum of the stratification $\Sc$.
 The assertion is then reduced to the vanishing